mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 ### the summit: adding hierarchy

 We've spent almost 15 years just in navigability!

-Though I think arguably the authors had basically everything they needed in 2011 except for the idea of a skip list (a [1990 paper introduces](https://15721.courses.cs.cmu.edu/spring2017/papers/07-oltpindexes1/pugh-skiplists-cacm1990.pdf)) to replace the multi-search approach.
+Though I think arguably the authors had basically everything they needed in 2011 (maybe even 2008) except for the idea of a skip list (a [1990 paper introduces](https://15721.courses.cs.cmu.edu/spring2017/papers/07-oltpindexes1/pugh-skiplists-cacm1990.pdf)) to replace the multi-search approach, it's not until 2016 that we finally see the HNSW paper appear.

 #### 2016: ["Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs"](https://arxiv.org/abs/1603.09320)